snakemake/snakemake/docs/snakefiles/rules.rst

 Group-local service jobs
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Since Snakemake supports arbitrary partitioning of the DAG into so-called :ref:`job groups <job-grouping>`, one should consider what this implies for service jobs when running a workflow in a cluster of cloud context:
+Since Snakemake supports arbitrary partitioning of the DAG into so-called :ref:`job groups <job_grouping>`, one should consider what this implies for service jobs when running a workflow in a cluster of cloud context:
-since each group job spans at least one connected component (see :ref:`job groups <job-grouping>` and `the Snakemake paper <https://doi.org/10.12688/f1000research.29032.2>`), this means that the service job will automatically connect all consumers into one big group.
+since each group job spans at least one connected component (see :ref:`job groups <job_grouping>` and `the Snakemake paper <https://doi.org/10.12688/f1000research.29032.2>`), this means that the service job will automatically connect all consumers into one big group.
 This can be undesired, because depending on the number of consumers that group job can become too big for efficient execution on the underlying architecture.
 In case of local execution, this is not a problem because here DAG partitioning has no effect.